RickStrahl/BlogPosts/2021-03/Role-based-JWT-Tokens-in-ASP.NET-Core/RoleBasedJwtTokensInAspNetCore.md

 * Authentication for an ASP.NET Core Web API
 * Using JWT Tokens
 * Using Role Based Authorization
-* Using only low level features - not using ASP.NET Core Identity
+* Using only low level features - **not** using ASP.NET Core Identity

+## Configuration
+Authentication and Authorization are provided as Middleware in ASP.NET Core and is traditional, you have to configure them in `.ConfigureServices()` and connect the middleware in `.Configure`  - go figure on the backwardation of those terms :smile:

-## Setting up JWT Authentication and Authorization
+### Setting up JWT Authentication and Authorization
-First step is to configure Authentication in `ConfigureServices()`.
+First step is to configure Authentication in `Startup.ConfigureServices()`.
 This is used to configure the JWT Token set up and add the required components to ASP.NET's processing pipeline:

 ```cs
 // in ConfigureServices()